ZiadAmr/BNOPI/bnopi-stage-fmts/README.md

 where `data` and `requirements` are original unedited versions of the instances, and the function output is the new version of the primary instance.

+Any stop or route that was added by the user will be given an new unique stop id or route id before the editing framework is called.

 BNOPI then writes the new stage instance to disk (at a location decided by BNOPI) and creates an accompanying .stg.json file.

 ## *.fmt.js* structure